romkatv/zsh4humans/fn/notes.md

 the user consents during the installation, remove the banner from `~/.zshrc`.

 The banner should say that this is bleeding edge, blah, blah.

+---

+Do not install zsh-bin if the only thing missing from the stock is terminfo.
+Also remove the requirement for `zsh/pcre`.
+Better yet, add a `zstyle` for required modules.

+The goal here is to avoid installing zsh-bin when using macOS Big Sur or having zsh from brew.